-- The -i option provides for a loose coupling between servers running on the same host.
-The cmsd executes asynchronously from the host's data server and can subscribe to a manager before the data server is available on the host. - 2) Without -i, a host is not available for selection until the host's data server is ready. - 3) Once the xrootd contacts the cmsd, the host automatically becomes ineligible for selection whenever the data server becomes unready, - 4) The -i option is meant for to be used with data servers that are unable to communicate with the local cmsd.
-You should not specify this option for the xrootd server. - 5) Warning: the default cmsd mode (i.e., wait for data server) must be used in conjunction with xrootd's configured for clustering; otherwise the host will never be selected by the manager cmsd.
+- 1) Whenever the comapanion xrootd looses contact withits cmsd, the host automatically becomes ineligible for selection until it reconnects - 2) The -i option provides for a loose coupling between servers running on the same host.
+The cmsd executes asynchronously from the host's data server and can subscribe to a manager before the data server is available on the host. - 3) The -i option is meant for to be used with data servers that are unable to communicate with the local cmsd.
+You should not specify this option for the xrootd server. - 4) Warning: the default cmsd mode (i.e., wait for data server) must be used in conjunction with xrootd's configured for clustering; otherwise the host will never be selected by the manager cmsd.

-- 6) Warning: The -i option disables port remapping.
+- 5) Warning: The -i option disables port remapping.
 With port remapping, a client is redirected to the port actually being used by the data server that is the target of the redirection.
 This allows arbitrary or hidden ports to be used, none of which need be the same.
-When port remapping is disabled, clients are always redirected to the port they initially used to contact the redirector. - 7) The -b option forces the program into the background.
-If -l is not specified; all output messages are discarded. - 8) The -b, -p, and -s command line options are meant to be used by start-up scripts (e.g. init.d). - 9) Warning: Command line options, except for -s, over-ride corresponding configuration file directives.
+When port remapping is disabled, clients are always redirected to the port they initially used to contact the redirector. - 6) The -b option forces the program into the background.
+If -l is not specified; all output messages are discarded. - 7) The -a, -b, -p, and -s command line options are meant to be used by startup scripts (e.g. init.d or systemd). - 8) Warning: Command line options, except for -a and -s, over-ride corresponding configuration file directives.